They/Them (film): Plot

 The next day, the group is divided by gender.
 Owen takes the boys to a shooting range while the girls make pies for the boys.
 Jordan defeats Zane in a shooting competition.
 Owen reverts to calling Jordan "he" instead of "they".
 Owen instructs Toby, a gay man, to shoot Owen's dog, Duke, because Duke has cancer.
 If he refuses to do so, Zane will start to torture Duke by breaking the dog's legs.
 Jordan kills Duke instead and storms off.
-Meanwhile, Sarah tries to seduce Kim.
-Kim later tells her friend, Veronica, and they have sex.
 Jordan, Alexandra, and Toby agree to leave Whistler Camp in the morning.
-Gabriel has sex with Stu, who has been questioning his sexuality.
-Gabriel reveals he works for Whistler Camp.
-Owen and Zane force Stu to participate in aversion therapy, a form of electroshock torture that Owen says will make Stu heterosexual.
+Gabriel seduces Stu and they have sex before Gabriel calls Owen and Zane, revealing he secretly works for Whistler Camp.
+They punish Stu with aversion therapy, a form of electroshock torture that Owen says will make Stu heterosexual.
 Upon finding Stu unconscious, Molly quits and says she will go to the police.
 Owen threatens her to stay.
 The mysterious figure butchers Zane and Sarah and fatally electrocutes Gabriel.

 Every person at Whistler Camp comes together after finding the dead bodies.
 The murderer kills Cora.
 Alexandra leads the younger members out of the camp.
 The murderer reveals herself to be Molly.
 Her real name is Angie Phelps.
 She murdered the real Molly to take her place as the camp nurse.
 Angie attended Whistler Camp and was tortured there by Owen.
 She made it her mission to close every conversion camp in existence by killing the complicit employees.
 Angie attacks Owen but is unable to gain the upper hand.
-Jordan takes Owen's gun but does not shoot, giving Angie the time to kill Owen herself.
+Jordan takes Owen's gun but does not shoot, giving Angie the opportunity to kill Owen herself.
 Angie tries talking Jordan into helping her, but Jordan refuses.
 The police arrest Angie.
 The group agrees to live their lives to the fullest.